Getting to know your soil is a world-building practice.

 Applied Soil Science Certification Courses

-*This is hands-on geology* as it can be applied to the soils you already work with or are curious about.
+*Hands-on geology* as it can be applied to the soils you already work with or are curious about.

 - Deep time and the rock cycle